How much is your car worth?

 IntelliChoice estimates that five-year ownership costs (depreciation, financing, insurance, fuel, fees, repairs and maintenance) for the Toyota Camry Hybrid will be $2792 to $6520 less than for the Kia Optima Hybrid.

-Both are recommended, but Consumer Reports® chose the Toyota Camry Hybrid as its “Top Pick,” the highest scoring vehicle in its category, based on reliability, safety and performance.
+Consumer Reports® recommends both the Toyota Camry Hybrid and the Kia Optima Hybrid, based on reliability, safety and performance.

 J.D.
 Power and Associates rated the Camry Hybrid first among midsize cars in owner reported satisfaction.
 This includes how well the vehicle performs and satisfies its owner’s expectations.
 The Optima Hybrid isn’t in the top three.